 (2) If an infringement notice is withdrawn after the modified penalty has been paid, the amount is to be refunded.

+Note for this section:

-Note: This section does not appear in the Commonwealth Act.
+This section does not appear in the Commonwealth Act.

 40D.
 Benefit of paying modified penalty

 (1) Subsection (2) applies if the modified penalty specified in an infringement notice has been paid within 28 days or such further time as is allowed and the notice has not been withdrawn.